solana-developers/solana-cookbook/docs/th/guides/retrying-transactions.md

       content: คู่มือ Solana | Retrying Transactions
   - - meta
     - name: description
       content: On some occasions, a seemingly valid transaction may be dropped before it is included in a block.
-To combat this, application developers are able to develop their own custom rebroadcasting logic.
+To combat this,  นักพัฒนา application are able to develop their own custom rebroadcasting logic.
 Learn about retrying transactions and more at The Solana cookbook.
   - - meta
     - name: og:description
       content: On some occasions, a seemingly valid transaction may be dropped before it is included in a block.
-To combat this, application developers are able to develop their own custom rebroadcasting logic.
+To combat this,  นักพัฒนา application are able to develop their own custom rebroadcasting logic.
 Learn about retrying transactions and more at The Solana cookbook.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png